The Power of Social Connections: Relationships and Brain Health

 Here are three ways social connections can help maintain as you age:

-1. Cognitive exercises: Just like physical keeps your body fit, mental workouts help preserve brain health.
+1. Cognitive exercises: Just like physical exercise keeps your body fit, mental workouts help preserve brain health.
 Through engaging in conversations, problem-solving activities, or learning new skills together, friends and family can provide opportunities for cognitive exercises that challenge and strengthen your brain.

 2. Reducing stress: Strong social support systems help buffer against the negative effects of stress, which is linked to age-related decline in cognition.
 As people who care about each other share their worries and joys, they create an environment where everyone feels heard and understood, which ultimately lowers stress levels.